Old favorites. New pals. Lots of Chandra in your face everywhere. That can only mean one thing: it's time for Core Set 2020!

 Curious to learn more about how 2HG works and some of the intricacies of play?
 Be sure to check out the page all about it by clicking here.

-If the idea of spending a day playing a tournament doesn't fit into how you prefer to play Magic, or if you have less time and just want to experience Core Set 2019 on your own, you can get involved in Open Dueling.
+If the idea of spending a day playing a tournament doesn't fit into how you prefer to play Magic, or if you have less time and just want to battle as you're available, you can get involved in Open Dueling!

 You get a ready-to-play 60-card Planeswalker Deck and use it to do battle against others participating in Open Dueling, including players participating in the main tournament who are between rounds.
 This is a great way to dip your toe into the water if you aren't sure the Prerelease is something you want to do or if you can't commit 5 hours to a Prerelease event.
 You can just play games in Open Dueling at your own leisure.
 Plus, it's fun!